cmfunderburk/vmt-dev/docs/planning/README.md

 - **`1_Implementation_Stage*.md`**: These files contain the detailed, pseudocode-level implementation plans for each upcoming stage of the project.
 They are the tactical blueprints for developers.

+- **`reference/`**: Contains foundational theoretical documents and knowledge bases that inform the project's design but are not tied to a specific implementation stage.

-- **`archive/`**: Contains all previous planning documents, including the original `opus_plan` and `CURRENT` implementation details for completed stages.
+- **`archive/`**: (deleted from repo -- can find in git history if needed) Contains all previous planning documents, including the original `opus_plan` and `CURRENT` implementation details for completed stages.
 This serves as a historical record of the project's evolution.